jgpaiva/pingpong/README.md

 Start the experiment with `docker-compose build && docker-compose run chaos`, observe the experiment with `docker-compose logs -f`, stop the experiment with `docker-compose down`.

+# Conclusions

+From this experiment, when there are no process/node failures, messages between two processes are delivered in order and without loss.

+# Future work

+* Understand the behavior when processes may get restarted by a supervisor.
+* Understand the behavior when nodes are killed and processes get restarted on another node.